Cl30n-101/SafeInFileRandomKeyEncrypter/README.md

 # SafeInFileRandomKeyEncrypter
 This code is new version of my last code "RandomKeyEncrypter".
-This version save your encrypted text as txt file.
+This version save your encrypted text in txt file......
+Data base!